What is a mastermind group?

 Of the new breed of software platforms built to deliver thriving Mastermind Groups, a Mighty Network stands head and shoulders above the alternatives.

 It’s the only platform where you can charge for your Mastermind Groups on the same platform that you run them.
 In addition, a Mighty Network offers the ability to run online courses, a larger community, events, and an unlimited number of groups all in one place, all under your brand, and instantly available on the web and as mobile apps.

 Not only is it easy to organize Mastermind Group meetings within the groups you create within a Mighty Network, but you can also let each Mastermind Group create their own “topics” or categories for posts and activity, organize group chats, and more.
 It means that not only can your Mastermind Group members stay fully present in regular meetings, but stay engaged and in touch in between meetings as well.

-With close integration with Zoom and other video meeting platforms, running live meetings on a Mighty Network is smooth and seamless, even though the platform doesn’t have its own live video option at the time of writing.
+With close integration with Zoom and other video meeting platforms, running live meetings on a Mighty Network is smooth and seamless, even though the platform doesn’t have its own live video option (Update: native live video is available in online courses now!) at the time of writing.